ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Users that watch the show/season/episode

+!!! info ""
-> List of users who watch the Plex item.
+    List of users who watch the Plex item.
 This rule is only available for shows.

 - Key: Plex.sw_watchers
 - Availability: shows, seasons, episodes